Forestry – Looking Beyond the Trees

 Quite simply, we feel that you will find that the experience itself is reward enough.
 But, if seeing some the nicest countryside in Connecticut, learning more about our State Forests and how they are managed, and discovering the opportunity for even more great adventures along the way is not enough, you may also earn a patch.

 When you have visited five or more forests, contact us.
 We will verify your visits and send you a patch.
-If you visit an letterbox from either series in each of the 32 State Forests, let us know and we will send you a walking stick!
+If you visit an letterbox from each of the State Forests currently available, let us know and we will send you a walking stick!

 So, how does one join the letterboxing adventure occurring in Connecticut’s State Forests?

 Listed in a table are the names of the State Forests in Connecticut.
-Or, you may use a Map of Connecticut to find a State Forest in your part of the state.
 Follow the link for any individual forest and you will find the letterbox clues for that forest.
 Simply print out those clues and off you go!

 Links to these clues will be placed on one of the popular letterboxing web sites.
 You may wish to visit this web site to learn about other letterboxes placed by other groups in the vicinity of the State Forest letterboxes.
 If you are interested in placing a letterbox or geocache in a State Forest or State Park, please review our policies and submit an application (Word, PDF).